tokio-rs/website/content/blog/2020-04-preemption.md

 The Rust compiler transforms this code into a state machine.
 The Tokio runtime executes these state machines, multiplexing many tasks on a handful of threads.
-Tokio's scheduler requires that the generated task state machine yields control back to the scheduler in order to multiplex tasks.
+Tokio's scheduler requires that the generated task's state machine yields control back to the scheduler in order to multiplex tasks.
 Each `.await` call is an opportunity to yield back to the scheduler.
 In the above example, `listener.accept().await` will return a socket if one is pending.
 If there are